headless parabola ARM server

 How to configure such a setup on parabola?

-Headless parabola armv7 - bill-auger - about 1 month ago -
+Headless parabola armv7 - bill-auger - 4 months ago -

 there are multiple ways that could be accomplished - its not